ViRb3/jvm-dump-proxy/README.md

 This project aims to be a universal solution to all your dumping needs.
 By hooking at the lowest reliably accessible JNI level, it will dump all classes as they are being loaded.

 ## Limitations
-- x64-only
+- x64 only
 - Only hooks `DefineClass*`.
 It is possible to bypass this method by implementing your own class loader [in JNI](https://stackoverflow.com/questions/3735233/encrypted-class-files-with-decryption-handled-by-a-native-library).

 ## Usage
-Download the release and extract `version.dll`.
-Place it in your Java `bin` directory, next to `java.exe`.
+Download the latest [release](https://github.com/ViRb3/jvm-dump-proxy/releases).
+Place `version.dll` in your Java `bin` directory, next to `java.exe`.
 You may want to use a separate Java installation so you don't affect all processes.
 On your desktop, create a new directory called `JVMDUMP`.

 When you run any program with the modified Java installation, you will see a message box with the hooking result.
-Once you press `Ok`, all loaded classes will be saved on your desktop under the directory on your desktop.
+Once you press `OK`, all loaded classes will be saved under the directory on your desktop.

 ## FAQ
 - Q: I am getting `Error 2` \